metomi/rose/sphinx/api/configuration/metadata.rst

 Config Editor Ignored Mechanics
 -------------------------------

-This describes the intended behaviour of the config editor when there is an ignored state mismatch for a setting - e.g. a setting might be enabled when it should be trigger-ignored.
+This describes the intended behaviour of :ref:`command-rose-config-edit` when there is an ignored state mismatch for a setting - e.g. a setting might be enabled when it should be trigger-ignored.

-:ref:`command-rose-config-edit` differs from the strict command line macro equivalent (:ref:`command-rose-macro`) because the *Switch Off Metadata* mode and accidentally metadata-less configurations need to be presented in a nice way without lots of not-necessarily-errors.
-The config editor should only report the errors where the state is definitely wrong or makes a material difference to the user.
+:ref:`command-rose-config-edit` differs from the strict command line macro equivalent (:ref:`command-rose-macro`) because the *Switch Off Metadata* mode and accidentally metadata-less configurations need to be presented in a nice way without lots of not-necessarily-errors. :ref:`command-rose-config-edit` should only report the errors where the state is definitely wrong or makes a material difference to the user.

 The table contains error and fixing information for some varieties of ignored state mismatches.
 The actual situations are considerably more